 United Airlines expects to end 2013 with essentially the same capacity as 2012 despite plans to cut available seat miles by up to 5.1% in the first three months of the year.
 “We are committed to capacity discipline in achieving our return on invested capital goal,” Chief Revenue Officer Jim Compton said yesterday during the airline’s fourth-quarter results conference call.
 Despite this capacity constraint, CFO John Rainey expects unit costs this year to increase 4.5-5.5% even when ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "United Warns Of Unit Cost Growth After Posting Poor 2012 Results".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "United Warns Of Unit Cost Growth After Posting Poor 2012 Results".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.